SudoYummy/it3038c-scripts/project1/README.md

-# Proejct 1: Extracting IP Addresses From a File
+# Proejct 1: Math with Speech Output

-The purpose of this program is to take an input file and output all IP addresses found in the file.
+This program will ask the user for two numbers.
+Once the user enters two integers then it will add them together and read the output aloud.

 # Usage: